UnbloktTechnology/ComPilotSigGatingContracts/tezos-sig-gating-contracts/README.md

 Then the user build the transaction and invoke the exec_offchain entrypoint.
 In order to be able to verify an off-chain signed message, the exec_offchain entrypoint expects the following parameter
-+ msgData
-    - payload hash (keccak(key, nonce, expiration, calldata))
+  - payload hash
+  - user address
   - nonce
   - expiration date
-    - calldata
+  - calldata (contract, entrypoint name, arguments)
   - public key
   - signature
-+ userAddress
-    - user

 ![](./pictures/nexera%20exec_offchain%20format.png)